 In other words, you need to ventilate away more than ozone and ink odors; you need to ventilate away everything else that is already in the printshop environment.

-68. What is the connectivity?
-Network, SCSI, FireWire, USB, or other?
+78. What is the connectivity?
+Network, SCSI, FireWire, USB or USB 2, or other?
+I/O card PCI7200, LAN, USB (not indicating whether USB 2).